confluentinc/ksql/design-proposals/klip-26-java-client-interfaces.md

 The `Client` interface will provide the following methods for streaming the results of a transient (push or pull) query:
 ```
   /**
-   * Execute a query (push or pull) and receive the results one row at a time.
+   * Executes a query (push or pull) and returns the results one row at a time.
    *
+   * <p>If a non-200 response is received from the server, the {@code CompletableFuture} will be
+   * failed.
+   *
+   * <p>By default, push queries issued via this method return results starting from the beginning
+   * of the stream or table.
+To override this behavior, use the method
+   * {@link #streamQuery(String, Map)} to pass in the query property {@code auto.offset.reset}
+   * with value set to {@code latest}.
+   *
-   * @param sql statement of query to execute.
+   * @param sql statement of query to execute
-   * @return query result.
+   * @return a future that completes once the server response is received, and contains the query
+   *         result if successful
    */
   CompletableFuture<StreamedQueryResult> streamQuery(String sql);

   /**
-   * Execute a query (push or pull) and receive the results one row at a time.
+   * Executes a query (push or pull) and returns the results one row at a time.
    *
+   * <p>If a non-200 response is received from the server, the {@code CompletableFuture} will be
+   * failed.
+   *
+   * <p>By default, push queries issued via this method return results starting from the beginning
+   * of the stream or table.
+To override this behavior, pass in the query property
+   * {@code auto.offset.reset} with value set to {@code latest}.
+   *
-   * @param sql statement of query to execute.
+   * @param sql statement of query to execute
-   * @param properties query properties.
+   * @param properties query properties
-   * @return query result.
+   * @return a future that completes once the server response is received, and contains the query
+   *         result if successful
    */
   CompletableFuture<StreamedQueryResult> streamQuery(String sql, Map<String, Object> properties);
 ```